By Crystal McCormick

 A new relationship is filled with firsts.
 The first kiss, meeting family for the first time, the first sleepover - and your first getaway as a couple.

-Taking your first trip with your new squeeze is undoubtedly one of the biggest relationship milestones you can experience, and with Valentine’s Day right around the corner, there’s no better time to book a romantic rendezvous for two.
+Taking your first trip with your new squeeze is undoubtedly one of the biggest relationship milestones you can experience, and with so many amenities and activities for couples, there’s no better time to book a romantic rendezvous for two.

 If your relationship is ready for taking the vacation leap, there are a few things to keep in mind before you pack your bags.
 We’ve got you covered on how to make sure your first getaway together, isn’t your last.